aPedrotti/apedrotti/README.md

 ## Summary

 ### Educational
-Started in 2006 in IT with System Analysis graduating in 2010.
+Started in IT in 2006 with System Analysis graduation.
 Specialized in Project Management (MBA 2013).

 ### Professional
-Starting with support to end users, migrating to projects with Windows Servers and linux mixed-environments, currently specializing in DevOps Culture and Cloud Plataforms (currently working mostly with AWS)
+From hardware maintenance, migrating to projects with Windows Servers and linux mixed-environments, currently specializing in DevOps Culture and Cloud Plataforms (currently working mostly with AWS)

+Currently working as DevOps Specialist at [Gerdau](https://www.gerdau.com.br/)

+Feel free to reach on [Linkedin](https://www.linkedin.com/in/andrehpedrotti/)

 ## Certifications